marciof/Eon/spec/language.md

 # Introduction

-A single open language for interactive use, scripting, and building small to large programs, that aims to be simple, powerful, and practical.
+A free/libre open source (FLOSS) programming language for interactive use, scripting, and building small to large programs, that aims to be simple, powerful, and practical.

 ## Goals